seamusdemora/PiFormulae/ExternalDrives.md

     mmcblk0
     ├─mmcblk0p1 vfat   boot   5DB0-971B                            /boot
     └─mmcblk0p2 ext4   rootfs 060b57a8-62bd-4d48-a471-0d28466d1fbb /
-    (issue the mount command)
+    pi@raspberrypi3b:~ $ sudo reboot
+    # ...
+    # after reboot, issue the mount command with the thumb drive still removed
     pi@raspberrypi3b:~ $ sudo mount -av
     /proc                    : already mounted
     /boot                    : already mounted
     /                        : ignored
-    (SUCCESS! no mount error with USB thumb drive removed from RPi)
+    # SUCCESS! no mount error with USB thumb drive removed from RPi

 We have now seen that the `nofail` option in the `fstab` entry we crafted has done its job.
 We have one final test to wrap things up: re-insert the USB thumb drive into one of the RPi's USB ports, and then: